grpc/proposal/A93-xds-ext-proc.md

 - [set_headers](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/ext_proc/v3/external_processor.proto#L375):
   Headers to add or modify.
-This is a repeated `envoy.config.core.v3.HeaderValueOption` message, which will be handled as described in [A92].
+This is a repeated `envoy.config.core.v3.HeaderValueOption` message, which will be handled as described in [A102].
 - [remove_headers](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/ext_proc/v3/external_processor.proto#L379):
   Headers to remove.
+Each entry must be a valid gRPC header name.

+If any of the above fields fails validation, the ext_proc filter will treat the ext_proc stream as having failed.
+The data plane RPC will then be handled based on the value of the `failure_mode_allow` config field.

 All mutations (additions, modifications, and removals) are subject to the rules in the `mutation_rules` field in the filter config.
-This field is an `envoy.config.common.mutation_rules.v3.HeaderMutationRules` message, which will be handled as described in [A92].
+This field is an `envoy.config.common.mutation_rules.v3.HeaderMutationRules` message, which will be handled as described in [A102].

 ### Metrics